Foursquare Church: History

 In 1968, the Calvary Chapel Costa Mesa congregation of the International Church of the Foursquare Gospel (under pastor Chuck Smith) broke from the denomination and later formed an association of autonomous Charismatic Evangelical churches, today making up the Charismatic but non-Pentecostal denomination, Calvary Chapel.

+Wayman Mitchell was formerly a pastor of the Foursquare church in Prescott, Arizona.
+During his time as a pastor at Foursquare, Mitchell planted multiple churches who called themselves The Door.
+The practices of this group of churches began to differ from other churches within Foursquare, such as the rejection of formal Bible college education for pastors.
+In 1983, after complaints from other Foursquare pastors about the methods, attitudes, and tactics used by Mitchell's churches, Mitchell split from Foursquare and took his churches with him.
+Mitchell's churches would later become known the Potter's House Christian Fellowship.

 On May 31, 1988, John R. Holland became the Church's third president and held the position until July 1997.

 Harold Helms served as interim president from July 1997 to July 1998 and was followed by Paul C. Risser, who became the president on April 16, 1998, at the church's 75th annual convention.

 In October 2003, under Risser's tenure, the church sold the Los Angeles radio station KFSG-FM to the Spanish Broadcasting System for $250 million.
 Risser's leadership led to another high-profile controversy for the church, when, without the involvement of the denomination's board of directors and finance council, church funds were invested in firms that targeted the "close-knit evangelical community" but turned out to be Ponzi schemes.
 Risser resigned his leadership position under fire in March 2004.
+Jared Roth became interim president for a few months.

 Jack W. Hayford, the founder of The Church On The Way in Van Nuys, California, served as the president of the Foursquare Church from 2004 to 2009.
 Hayford, along with Pastors Roy Hicks Jr. in Eugene, Oregon, Jerry Cook in Gresham, Oregon, Ronald D. Mehl of the Beaverton Foursquare Church in Beaverton, Oregon, and John Holland in Vancouver, British Columbia, have been credited by the church with setting a plan for the denomination's continued survival despite its staggering financial losses estimated at $15 million under the failed leadership of Paul Risser.

-In 2020, Randy Remington became the President of The Foursquare Church.
+Glenn Burris, Jr. served as president from 2009 to 2020.
+In 2020, Randy Remington became the 10th president of The Foursquare Church.